 - Where to brush.
 Be absolutely sure to brush every surface of every tooth.
 That means the backs and fronts, plus the bottoms/tops of your molars.
 Also brush the backs of your back molars.
 Brush your tongue to remove some of the bacteria that grows on it and then jumps on your teeth later.
 (You can also use a tongue scraper for this.)

 - How often.
-Brush at least twice a day.
-If you seem to develop tartar faster than some people (something like 10% of people do – I’m one of them), you may need to brush after each meal.
+Various studies contradict each other, but my dentists still recommend you brush at least twice a day.
+If you seem to develop tartar faster than some people (something like 10% of people do – I’m one of them), you may need to brush after each and every meal.
 Something else that’s helped me greatly is buying those little plastic toothpicks and “picking” my teeth after every meal and snack.
 There’s a huge variety of these products, and you can browse them here: there are little skinny brushes, little sticks with floss, interestingly-shaped wooden toothpicks and more.
 What works for you depends on much room you have between your teeth.

 - Flossing.
 Even if you use picks after meals, it’s still wise to floss at least once a day.
 The trick with floss is to sort of wrap it around the side of each tooth as best you can, and then work it up and down.
 This cleans a good chunk of the surface that’s likely to accumulate food bits.